anmolwadhwaxx/logsense-ai/.gitlab/issue_templates/Enhancement Request.md

 - Alignment with project goals
 - Developer effort vs. value added

-Thanks for contributing to Q2 Easy Log!
+Thanks for contributing to Q2 LogEasy!